PythonChicken123/Cube_Destroyers/README.md

 ## About the Game

 Chicken Cube Destroyers is a shooting game where you control a chicken to shoot down cubes falling from the sky.
 The game includes special targets, frozen targets, and more challenges as you progress.
+As you progress, you can use your coins in the marketplace to buy new power-ups, ablilties and also skins

 ## Features

-- Simple yet addictive gameplay.
+- Simple yet addictive, awesome gameplay.
+- RTX Support (Imcoming update)
+- Smooth Lighting for players and targets
+- Magnificient sound improvements
+- In-Game marketplaces using in-game coins.
-- Special targets and power-ups.
+- Powerful targets and abilities
-- High score tracking.
+- High score and Coins tracking.
 - Credits and version information.

 ## Requirements